 Each time you apply for credit a ‘hard search’ is carried out on your credit report and a mark is left by the lender – even if your application is rejected.
 If you have a lot of ‘hard searches’ appear on your report in a short period of time, it may make you seem desperate for credit to other lenders.
 They might assume you’re going through financial difficulties and therefore you may appear high risk.
 These searches stay on your report for 12 months.

 This may take away from your image of stability and make you appear more high risk to lenders.

 This might mean your report won’t be a true reflection of how you manage credit.
 For example, if you have the wrong name or address listed on your report, your credit accounts might not all appear.
 If there are closed accounts showing as open, it could suggest you have more credit available than you actually do.

 Information such as how long you’ve lived at your address and if you’re on the electoral roll appear on you credit report.
 This is because lenders are keen to see stability in the people they lend to as they see it as a sign you’re more likely to repay your debt.
 If you’re not on the electoral roll, or you change address frequently, it could negatively affect your credit score.

 The factors that have the biggest negative impact on your score are:

-- Late or missed payments
+- Repeatedly missing or making late payments

 - Defaults on debt